Why Charanjit Singh Channi is chosen as the successor of Amarinder Singh in Punjab

-Charanjit Singh Channi: Three-time MLA set to be first Dalit chief minister of Punjab
+Charanjit Singh Channi: Three-time MLA becomes first Dalit chief minister of Punjab

 His selection assumes significance as the dissension-riven Congress faces the Assembly polls in less than five months and the fact that Dalit voters comprise 32 percent of the state's electorate

-Charanjit Singh Channi, a minister in the outgoing Amarinder Singh cabinet, has been selected as the next chief minister of Punjab.
+Charanjit Singh Channi, a minister in the outgoing Amarinder Singh cabinet, has taken oath as the chief minister of Punjab.

-Channi, 58, will be the first Dalit to hold the post in the state.
+Channi, 58, is the first Dalit to hold the post in the state.
 His selection assumes significance as the dissension-riven Congress faces the Assembly polls in less than five months and the fact that Dalit voters comprise 32 percent of the state's electorate.

 Here's a brief look at the political career and personal life of the Technical Education Minister who will succeed the Congress veteran Amarinder Singh: